The ecommerce market reached a whole new level in 2021 because of the effects of lockdowns. More people have started shopping online than ever before.

 Because of the human touch that comes with using live chat, live-chatting customers are more likely to convert than those who don’t use live chat.

 You can even retrain your sales associates from physical stores to help people find the best products on your site.
 They already have the product knowledge so they can work their magic online too.

 With real-time support, customers that should have left your site a long time ago would still be retained.
 If your company can not have live chat agents 24/7 for customer support, you can create a chatbot to leave messages until a customer is available to respond to them.

 Here are a few customer service solutions:

 One thing everybody likes is freebies.
 That said, one of the best customer service hacks for your business is rewarding loyal and engaged customers with freebies.
-They’ll feel special and even more involved with your brand.
+Check out our promotional mug ideas to make your customers feel special and even more involved with your brand.

 Related: Inserts in packages

 Also, thank reviewers with said freebies – no matter what they actually say in the review.
 This will strengthen your brand image or repair it if needed.